Registration Renewal in AlabamaPage Overview

 Keep your renewal receipt until you receive your new license plate stickers and registration in the mail.
 This will serve as your temporary proof of registration.

-Contact your local Tag and Title Office if you do not receive your registration materials within 7 business days.
+Contact your local Tag and Title Office if you do not receive your registration materials within a reasonable time.

 Renew by Mail